UCB-stat-159-s21/site/Hw/hw07-permute-contrib.md

 ### General suggestions on documentation

-- check the docstrings within `cryptorandom.py` and `sample.py` and edit/augment them as you see fit.
+- check the docstrings within `utils.py` and edit/augment them as you see fit.
 - check whether the formal documentation accurately portrays the code.
 - Read [this discussion about Four types of documentation](https://documentation.divio.com) for inspiration - you can make contributions in each of these dimensions.
 Docstrings aren't the only thing you can work on!
 - To build the documentation you can type `make html` in the `doc/` subdirectory.